 I’d like to think that I’ve always been a writer.
 I never was really very good at keeping up with a journal when I was young and to be honest, it can be a struggle to keep up with one now.
 But… I was always writing.
-If I wasn’t writing, I was usually reading or at the very least, I was making up stories to go along with games we played in the yard.
+If I wasn’t writing, I was usually reading or at the very least, I was telling a story.
 So, I guess some might think of me more along the lines of a storyteller than a writer.
 Then again, what’s the difference?

 After studying Teaching Communication Arts and Literature in Duluth, MN (the outdoor mecca of MN, of course), I moved west to Colorado and pursued teaching.
-I soon discovered that the lifestyle of a teacher didn’t truly suit my personality and I continued to journey west to Utah.
+I soon discovered that the lifestyle of a teacher didn’t truly suit my personality.
+So, I continued to journey west to Utah.
 I’ve moved around a bit since then, but wherever I am, I’m always exploring.
 The Utah desert forever changed me and I feel an irreversible draw to all desert landscape.

 I’ve worked in multiple facets of the outdoor industry, including being a wilderness therapy guide, backpacking guide, rock climbing instructor, and even working as an organic market farmer.
 Alongside these various job pursuits, I’ve always been writing.
 At first, I would just write for myself.
 It was a way for me to digest and reflect on my experiences and learn more about who I was and where I wanted to go.

 I started out my freelance writing career working in the health and wellness industry, but I slowly shifted gears to focus on outdoor and environmental writing.
 Health and wellness are still a large part of my daily life, but I feel specifically drawn to the mission to share the outdoors with others.
 Not only that but to share introspective ways of perceiving our world and the environment around us.